Alaska Airlines Visa Signature® credit card review

 Famous Companion Fare

 Individuals who sign up for this card get access to Alaska’s Famous Companion Fare, which starts at $121 once you pay $99 for the fare and a minimum of $22 in airline taxes and fees.
-Right now you can buy one ticket, get one for just the taxes and fees ($0 fare plus taxes and fees from $22) and receive 40,000 bonus miles with this offer.
-To qualify, make $3,000 or more in purchases within the first 90 days of opening your account.
+Right now you can get 50,000 bonus miles plus Alaska’s Famous Companion Fare™ from $121 ($99 fare plus taxes and fees from $22).
+To qualify, make $2,000 or more in purchases within the first 90 days of opening your account.

 Discounts on in-flight purchases